 In Belgium, we support the development of a broad movement for the right to health.
 To further this support, we cooperate with solidarity movements such as intal and Cubanismo.be among others.
 Our campaigns allow us to combine our efforts in changing Belgian and European policy in favor of the right to health in the South.
 We also continue our work with health workers and students, offering them internships and involving them in volunteer work.

-The board of directors consists of the following members: Marc Botenga (chairperson); Bert De Belder; Bogdan Van doninck; Wim De Ceukelaire (managing director), Gilberte Boeckmans, Irina Meeusen, Isabelle Vanbrabant and Els Van der Sypt.
+The board of directors consists of the following members: Marc Botenga (chairperson); Bert De Belder; Wim De Ceukelaire (managing director), Gilberte Boeckmans, Liza Lebrun and Isabelle Vanbrabant.